Need to catch up on some shut-eye? These 10 clean sleeping rules can definitely help!

 Before technology became a way of life, the signaling of light and dark helped us to be alert in the morning, and sleepy at night.
 Now though, we’re constantly staring into electronic devices, exposing ourselves to the blue light they emit.
 This keeps us awake for three reasons: the light prevents the production of ‘sleepy hormone’ melatonin; being online stimulates our brains too much and can even stress us out; and finally, the EMFs (electromagnetic frequencies) emitted by wifi disrupt our sleep.

-So, turn your phone off an hour before you get into bed.
+So, turn your phone off at least an hour before you get into bed.
 I recommend charging it in a separate room and using an old school alarm clock to wake in the morning.
 If you MUST work late at night, download the free f.lux app – it puts a yellowish hue over your laptop at night, filtering out the blue light that keeps you awake.

 4. Sleep in a dark, cool room